Scorncord/scorncord.erroroliver.lol/src/content/faq/12_uninstalling.md

 ---
-title: How do I uninstall Vencord?
+title: How do I uninstall Scorncord?
 tags: remove
 ---

-Vencord is uninstalled the same way you install it.
+Scorncord is uninstalled the same way you install it.
 Just use the "Uninstall" button instead